slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 alan perlis - 58.
 Fools ignore complexity.
 Pragmatists suffer it.
 Some can avoid it.
 Geniuses remove it. alan perlis - 105.
 You can’t communicate complexity, only an awareness of it. alan perlis - 120.
 Adapting old programs to fit new machines usually means adapting new machines to behave like old ones.
+- being relevant in the age of LLMs is really hard. what's left for humans? the physical world and providing news to the LLM.
 -->

 > *"We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins."